jukialen/Portal_for_artists/README.md

 - REST API;

-Site's in full responsive on target devices jest i. e. from small smartphones to TV and SMART TV.
+Site's in full responsive on target devices from small smartphones to TV and SMART TV.